 When a fault state changes, the AVM will time stamp the fault log output.
-This control selects whether the AVM will use VITC (if present) or an internal, free-running clock to time-stamp the fault log.
+This control selects an internal, free-running clock to time-stamp the fault log.

 Note: This event time stamp does not necessarily have any relation to real time but is designed to be a relative indication of when faults occur.